-• qmVdwParams < Modify type names for QM atoms? >
+• qmVdwParams < Modify type names for QM atoms? > Acceptable Values: "on" or "off" Default Value: off

 Description: The QM code will change all QM atoms' van der Waals types to "q"+element (e.g., all carbons will be qC and all hydrogens will be qH) for VdW interactions.
 This means that a parameter file with epsilon and sigma values for these atom types must be provided along with the regular parameter files.
 For example, if using CHARMM force field, the new file should be in CHARMM format.